Refinitiv/refinitiv-ui/documents/src/pages/start/upgrade-guide.md

 -->

 # Element Framework 7 Upgrade Guide
 This guide describes upgrading steps from Element Framework 6(EFv6) to Element Framework 7(EFv7).
 EFv7 has very few breaking changes from EFv6.
-Any projects using EFv6 without deprecation warnings or not using `ef-chart` should not require any changes to upgrade to EFv7.
+Any projects using EFv6 without deprecation warnings or not using `ef-chart` and `ef-interactive-chart` should not require any changes to upgrade to EFv7.

 ## List of Removed APIs
 Usage of these deprecated APIs generate warnings since version 6 release.
 Now, we have removed them.